Prepare Your Commercial Property for Sale or Lease Part I: The Look

 I know what you’re thinking, I’m not selling a house, and I don’t need the next Design Star from HGTV to help me sell my commercial property.

 Let’s be honest, unlike buying a home, where there is sentimental emotion when purchasing, chances are, what the building looks like has less effect on the actual purchase / lease decision.
 However, it can’t hurt to make the property appear in top shape.
 You don’t want garbage on the property or a poorly kept lawn act as a factor in the final decision.

 Just like buying a home, a potential buyer / tenant for commercial real estate doesn’t want to have to worry about minor things such as landscaping or cleaning.
 They want to the property to be “move-in” or purchase ready.

-If you are looking to lease your commercial property, here are some low-cost suggestions from the CBC organization to help prepare your property for sale / lease.
+If you are looking to lease your commercial property, here are some low-cost suggestions from the CBC organization to help prepare your property.
 Many of the suggestions will seem like common sense, but you would be surprised at how many of these are often overlooked: